taoyama/azure-bigcompute/README.md

 ## Patches and pull requests

 Patches can be submitted as GitHub pull requests.
 If using GitHub please make sure your branch applies to the current master as a 'fast forward' merge (i.e. without creating a merge commit).
 Use the `git rebase` command to update your branch to the current master if necessary.

+## Region availability and Quotas for MS Azure Skus
+* Sku availability per region is [here](https://azure.microsoft.com/en-us/regions/services/#).
+* Please see this [link](https://blogs.msdn.microsoft.com/girishp/2015/09/20/increasing-core-quota-limits-in-azure/) for instructions on requesting a core quota increase.
+* For more information on Azure subscription and service limits, quota, and constraints, please see [here](https://azure.microsoft.com/en-us/documentation/articles/azure-subscription-service-limits/).

 ~~## Pre-Req~~